johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * [Check out the documentation - found here](https://github.com/iotaledger/iota.js/blob/next/api_reference.md)
 * [The iota.js library and install instructions are found here](https://github.com/iotaledger/iota.js).
 * To install:
   * Make a new directory.
-Call it **icw** if you want which is short for IOTA Console Wallet.
+Call it **iotajs** if you want which is short for IOTA Console Wallet.
   * At the bash console, cd into the directory.
   * Execute the following command and the bash console to create a package.json file.
   * The package.json file is used to manage your project.